tawk/tawk-opencart4/README.md

 ## Changelog

+### 1.1.0
+* Added visitor recognition, send your customer's name and email to your dashboard
+* Added cart integration, get notified in chat when your customer adds an item to cart

 ### 1.0.0
 * Choose desired widget and it will be inserted in your site
 * Setup different widget/settings using the store selection